Chinch-Bug/clangen-genemod/docs/dev/art/cat-sprites.md

 ![image](https://github.com/ClanGenOfficial/clangen/assets/115410010/df106031-ed6d-40bf-bce4-08a61e062ed7)

-Kittens usually have very simplistic pattern shapes designs compared to others.
+Kits usually have very simplistic pattern shapes designs compared to others.
 This is to keep the ‘simple is cute’ look, but also so that their small size doesn’t make the patterns look too cluttered.

 ## Colors
 **As of writing this, there are a total of 19 different pelt colors;**